orianapresacan/EmbryoStageGen/README.md

 ## Overview

-This repository contains code for training two generative models—a diffusion model and a generative adversarial network (GAN)—to produce synthetic images of embryos at various developmental stages.
-It also includes scripts for three classification models—ResNet, VGG, and Vision Transformer—used to classify these embryos.
+This repository contains code for training two generative models—a diffusion model (LDM) and a generative adversarial network (StyleGAN2)—to produce synthetic images of embryos at various developmental stages: 2-cell, 4-cell, 8-cell, blastocyst, and morula.
+It also includes scripts for training and testing three classification models—ResNet, VGG, and Vision Transformer—used to classify these embryos.

 ## Repository Structure